pgEspiritu/Oracle-Cloud-Infrastructure-Architect-Associate/Identity-and-Access-Management-Advanced/Optimizing-IAM-Policies-Part2.md

                   INSTANCE_INSPECT, INSTANCE_READ, INSTANCE_UPDATE, INSTANCE_CREATE_IMAGEZ
                   INSTANCE_POWER_ACTIONS, INSTANCE_ATTACH_VOLUME, INSTANCE_DETACH_VOLUME } in compartment A
 ```
->  Policy statements is used insted of Verb to minimizes policy statements.
+> Policy statements are used instead of Verbs to minimize policy statements and add only the needed permissions.

 ✅ Benefits:
 - Simplifies management